Things to know for building your very first Android app

 As soon as you open the app, there will come a directory tree on the left having different files and folders that your app has made up of.
 There will additionally be a picture of a phone, featuring “Hello World” in the center.
 (Android Studios displays the Hello World for you, which developers in other app development ecosystem make first to learn the programing language.

 In case, you had chosen “Basic Activity” when you started the project; you’ll see an additional XML file named “content_main.xml,” which carries the layout that Android Studios offered to you by choosing “Basic Activity.”

 You can edit the elements ( if you want to ) at this stage.
 The editing can be done through content_main.xml.
 You can also choose to open it through app > res > content_main.xml.

 The layout of the Android studio will show the rendering of how the app layout will appear on the screen.
-The visual-editor acts a bit like Dreamweaver and is the savior for the developers.
+The visual editor acts a bit like Dreamweaver and is the savior for the developers and software development companies.
 There will also appear a bunch of options in the form of “widgets” on the left side down, which you can add to your app if required.

 Adding the elements at this stage is effortless as all you need to do is to drag and drop any button to the activity to add functionality.
 For example, if you wish to add an “ok” button, you can simply drag and drop it anywhere at your app so go ahead and position that “ok” button right under the “Hello World.”

 You can also change the text and the ID (the way you refer to each element (called a view) in the Java code.
 Text merely is what you display to the users.